The B2B Manufacturing Marketing Guide

 While content marketing provides the means - the blogs, guides, videos and other content - inbound marketing provides the strategy that guides how, when and why this content is produced and shared.

-Utilising different content formats
+Utilise different content formats

 By producing content assets across a range of mediums, you will engage customers in ways they value.
 At a time when noise is the enemy, this matters.

-- Blogging: Make your website a valuable resource for customers through regular blogging.
+• Blogging: Make your website a valuable resource for customers through regular blogging.

-- Pillar pages and topic clusters: Craft a central resource page, or pillar page, that delves deeply into a topic and links to related high-quality content, enhancing SERP rankings.
+• Pillar pages and topic clusters: Craft a central resource page, or pillar page, that delves deeply into a topic and links to related high-quality content, enhancing SERP rankings.

-- Podcasts: Elevate your insight and knowledge in more digestible formats.
+• Podcasts: Elevate your insight and knowledge in more digestible formats.

-- Webinars: Educate, inform, or persuade potential customers about a particular topic.
+• Webinars: Educate, inform, or persuade potential customers about a particular topic.

-- Research-based content: Conduct research on important issues for customers and share the results.
+• Research-based content: Conduct research on important issues for customers and share the results.

-- Reports and guides: Create long-form content that provides in-depth information on a specific topic relevant to your audience.
+• Reports and guides: Create long-form content that provides in-depth information on a specific topic relevant to your audience.

-- Magazines: While most content has gone digital, print provides an extraordinary opportunity to cut through.
+• Magazines: While most content has gone digital, print provides an extraordinary opportunity to cut through.

-- Video: Ideas include video demos, expert interviews, educational and explainer episodes, case studies, event promotion and sales videos.
+• Video: Ideas include video demos, expert interviews, educational and explainer episodes, case studies, event promotion and sales videos.

-Distributing and promoting content effectively
+Distribute and promote content effectively

 Creating content is just half the battle.
 Ensuring it reaches the right audience is equally critical.

-- Social media: Share and promote content on platforms where your potential clients are active.
+• Social media: Share and promote content on platforms where your potential clients are active.

-- Email marketing: Regular newsletters can keep your audience updated with the latest content.
+• Email marketing: Regular newsletters can keep your audience updated with the latest content.

-- SEO: Optimise content for search engines to ensure it ranks well and attracts organic traffic.
+• SEO: Optimise content for search engines to ensure it ranks well and attracts organic traffic.

-- Paid advertising: Boost reach and visibility for key pieces of content through targeted ads.
+• Paid advertising: Boost reach and visibility for key pieces of content through targeted ads.

-Social media marketing for B2B manufacturing companies
+3. Social media marketing for B2B manufacturing companies

 By strategically positioning your company on the right social media platforms, you can connect with OEMs, showcase your expertise, and drive meaningful business engagements.

-Selecting the appropriate social media platforms
+Choose social media platforms with purpose

 Where are OEMs spending their time?
 As a contract manufacturer, LinkedIn is likely to be the most important social media platform for you.
-But you may also want to consider other social media platforms like Twitter, Instagram, TikTok or Facebook.

-Leveraging paid advertising channels for targeted reach
+Leverage paid advertising channels for targeted reach

 Organic reach is valuable, but paid advertising can supercharge your efforts.
 LinkedIn and Facebook offer targeted advertising options, allowing you to reach specific demographics, job roles, or even particular companies.
 By investing in paid campaigns, you can ensure your content reaches those who matter most, driving more qualified leads.

-Analysing and optimising social media campaigns
+Analyse and optimise social media campaigns

 Don’t forget to regularly review the performance metrics of your posts and campaigns.
 Social media platforms provide insights into engagement rates, click-throughs, and even conversion metrics.
 By analysing this data, you can refine your strategies, optimise content for better performance, and ensure a higher return on investment.

-Account-Based Marketing for B2B manufacturing companies
+4. Account-Based Marketing for B2B manufacturing companies

 With long sales cycles, a one-size-fits-all marketing approach often falls short.
 Account-Based Marketing (ABM) is a focused strategy that treats individual accounts as unique markets.